5 Easy Hacks To Pump Up Your Gratitude In Recovery

 Make gratitude a daily habit in addiction recovery with these 5 easy tips.

-You might not see your glass as half full, but science shows developing an attitude of gratitude is beneficial to your physical, emotional, and mental health.
+You might not always see your glass as half full, but science shows that developing an attitude of gratitude is beneficial to your physical, emotional, and mental health.
 When you’re in early recovery, learning to live life without drugs or alcohol, gratitude might not come as naturally as post-acute withdrawal symptoms like anxiety, depression, and fatigue.

 1. Get your friends into gratitude on a group text.